ebi-gene-expression-group/atlas-deconvolution-references/README.md

  * Snakemake
  * LSF batch scheduler
  * Set up configuration variables at `run_deconvolution_reference_creation.sh`
- * Config.yaml with sc experiment accessions as input and tissues that are excluded for accessions
+ * Config.yaml with sc experiment accessions as input and tissues that are excluded for accessions (look at example.yaml how that should look like)

 ## Run pipeline